Sarue-Onishi Park – getting the best photos

 • People playing tennis.

-• It is ideal if you need a free place to practice your model photography.
+• It is a free place to practice model photography.

 Other photo spots near Sarue-Onishi Park